-In respect of customer personal data and confidential documents, the Group handles them strictly following the guidance of the Office of the Privacy Commissioner for Personal Data of Hong Kong.
+Out of respect for customer personal data and confidential documents, the Group handles them strictly following the guidance of the Office of the Privacy Commissioner for Personal Data of Hong Kong.
 During the Reporting Period, the Group did not receive any significant complaints regarding the breach of customer's privacy.